 “Mormonism is a modern day, man-made, polytheistic, God-making, Jesus-demoting religion invented by Joseph Smith in the early 1800s that is made up today of very nice people who’ve been led to turn their back on the traditional, orthodox doctrines of Christianity as revealed in the Bible.
 Call it what you like, it’s not Christianity.”

 Maybe that would be a more effective way of communicating what we think about Mormonism.
 (Of course, we need to speak the truth in love.)

 There are lots of reasons to reject the Book of Mormon.
-Let me give you just six—six reasons you can be confident the Book of Mormon is not trustworthy.
-You can more easily recall these if you can remember the acronym...
+I’ll narrow it down here to six reasons you can be sure the Book of Mormon is not sacred Scripture.
+You can remember these points more easily with this acronym:

 1. It Contradicts Authentic Scripture.